Miyjy/Miyjy.github.io/README.md

 Natural Language Understanding (NLU) and Generation:

-Rate the effectiveness of LLM (Language Model) in understanding and generating human-like text compared to other NLU/NLG (Natural Language Understanding/Generation) technologies.
+Rate the effectiveness of LLM (Language Model) in understanding and generating human-like text compared to Data AI technologies specialized in language processing.
-Which AI technology, apart from LLM, do you find most proficient in understanding and generating human-like language?
+Apart from LLM and Data AI, which AI technology do you find most proficient in understanding and generating human-like language?

 Machine Learning (ML) and Deep Learning (DL) Algorithms:

-Assess the role of traditional ML algorithms (e.g., decision trees, SVM) compared to DL (Deep Learning) models like neural networks in tasks like pattern recognition and prediction.
+Evaluate the role of traditional ML algorithms, DL models, and Data AI algorithms in tasks like predictive analytics, anomaly detection, and clustering.
-In what areas do you think DL surpasses LLM and vice versa in terms of performance and application?
+Where do you believe Data AI outperforms LLM and traditional ML/DL algorithms in terms of handling large-scale datasets and predictive accuracy?

 Computer Vision and Image Processing:

-Compare LLM's capabilities in language processing with AI technologies focused on computer vision and image processing (e.g., CNNs - Convolutional Neural Networks).
+Compare LLM's capabilities in language processing with AI technologies focused on computer vision and image processing, as well as Data AI's role in handling image data for analysis.
-Which domain - language processing or image recognition - do you believe has seen more impactful advancements in recent years?
+Which area - language processing, image recognition, or data-driven AI - has shown the most significant advancements in recent years?

-Reinforcement Learning and Robotics:
+Reinforcement Learning, Robotics, and Data-driven AI:

-Evaluate the potential of RL (Reinforcement Learning) in training AI agents versus LLM's capabilities in understanding human language and generating content.
+Assess the impact of Reinforcement Learning (RL) in training AI agents against the capabilities of LLM and Data AI in understanding and processing human language.
-Do you think robotics, driven by RL, has more potential to revolutionize industries compared to language-centric AI technologies like LLM?
+Discuss the potential applications of Data AI in handling and analyzing large-scale datasets for decision-making compared to other AI domains.

 Ethical Implications and Bias:

-Discuss the ethical considerations and potential biases associated with LLM and other AI technologies in their applications across various sectors.
+Explore the ethical considerations and potential biases associated with LLM, Data AI, and other AI technologies in various applications across industries.
-Which technology, apart from LLM, do you believe faces more significant challenges regarding ethical implications and bias?
+Which technology, aside from LLM and Data AI, faces more significant challenges concerning ethical implications and bias?

-This kind of poll could help gather insights into the strengths, weaknesses, applications, and ethical considerations of various AI technologies, comparing them to LLM in specific domains like language understanding, machine learning, computer vision, reinforcement learning, and ethical implications.
+This expanded poll structure aims to capture the comparisons and contrasts between LLM, Data AI, and a range of other AI technologies across language understanding, data processing, machine learning, computer vision, reinforcement learning, and ethical considerations.